How to convert a 2010-2014 Subaru Outback to FWD. (AWD to FWD conversion, 6MT transmission, with pictures.)

 Now don’t forget to fill the transmission with fluid, and top off if necessary.
 Remove the air intake for easier access to the dipstick.
 The 2010 to 2014 manual transmission uses GL-5 limited slip gear oil, as recommended by Subaru.
 I’m using 75W90 fully synthetic.
 Make sure to use gear oil designed for hypoid gears.

 Now re-install the transmission support and exhaust pipe.
 The following parts aren’t needed.
 Isn’t it nice to get rid of the extra parts that were adding unnecessary weight to your car?
+You can also remove the rear differential and CV axles, but leave the end of the CV axles in place to keep tension on the wheel bearings.

 When you’re done, make sure to check the fluid levels.